Zak Abel: Table tennis youth player

+Music career

-Zilesnick won a competition to sing at a Yom Haatzmaut celebration in Wembley Stadium when he was in primary school.
+Zilesnick won a competition to sing at Israel's Yom Haatzmaut celebration in Wembley Stadium when he was in primary school.

-He is most notable for his featured appearance on the UK top 20 hit "Unmissable" with Gorgon City.
+He made a featured appearance on the UK top 20 hit "Unmissable" with Gorgon City.
 He has also released two extended plays, entitled Joker presents Zak Abel and One Hand on the Future.

 In 2016, he worked with producers such as Kaytranada and Wookie on his debut album, Only When We're Naked, which was released on 6 October 2017, and debuted at number 100 on the UK Albums Chart.
 He was signed by Atlantic Records.